factionthirtyfive/i2pAutoConfigMullvadBrowser/README.md

 - Search engine(s) adjusted for I2P.

 Installation
-1. Download [Mullvad Browser](https://mullvad.net/en/download/browser/) and extract the files.
+1. Download and install "Mullvad Browser" (https://mullvad.net/en/download/browser/)
+2. Download and install "i2p" (https://geti2p.net)
-2. Download [autoconfig.js] and put it in /Browser/defaults/pref folder.
+3. Download "autoconfig.js" and put it in /Browser/defaults/pref folder.
-3. Download [I2P.cfg] and put it in /Browser folder.
+4. Download "I2P.cfg" and put it in /Browser folder.
-4. Download [policies.json] and put it in /Browser/distribution
+5. Download "policies.json" and put it in /Browser/distribution
-5. Restart the browser if it is open.
+6. Restart the browser if it is open.
+7. Welcome to the Invisible Internet.